Jaeba/xyz3d.r3f/README.md

 #

 <h1 align="center">
- 🌟 ! xyz3d.r3f + blender = WebCrafter !🌟
+ 🌟 xyz3d.r3f 🌟
 </h1>

 <h3 align="center">
-github+vercel hosted / no-code / interactive 3d site!
+Boilerplate templates for WebCrafter!
 </h3>

 #

-The open source React boilerplate code for interactive, react-three-fiber 3d websites built in the blender plugin: WebCrafter
+The open source React.js boilerplate code for interactive, react-three-fiber 3d websites that work with WebCrafter.

-WebCrafter let's you create advanced 3D websites like this, inside of blender, without any coding.
+WebCrafter is the blender Addon for creating advanced 3D websites, inside of blender, without any coding.
 All you need to do is add your free github.com and vercel.app access token and make your own 3D website in minutes.

+Templates are found on the templates-\* branches.